 How to Add Ribbon to the Wreath

-I then cut 2 ribbons into 6″ strips and clipped the ends and tied them into the wreath using the twist ties.
+Cut two ribbons into 6″ strips, clip the ends, and tie them into the wreath using the twist ties.

 How to Add Eyeballs

-The eyeball ornaments are attached in exactly the same way.
+The eyeball ornaments are attached in the same way.
+Use the ornament hanger attached to the ornament to attach the eyeball to the twist tie.

 I hung mine on my front door with my new favorite Halloween decoration this eyeball doorbell.
 I picked it up at Target, last I checked they had them online too.